miroapp/app-examples/examples/nextjs-oauth/README.md

     - `boards:read`
     - `boards:write`

-Now you can start working directly with the sample app:
+Now you can start working directly with the app:

 1. Clone or download the app repository.
 2. `cd` to the project root folder.